 A graduate of Randolph-Macon Woman’s College and long-time newspaper and magazine writer, Johns later earned her MFA in Short Fiction from the University of San Francisco and began publishing short stories, including prize-winning stories in Literal Latte and the Cape Fear Mystery Festival’s 2006 contest and chapbook.
 Her fiction and nonfiction works have appeared in USA Today, Grit, Parenting, online sites and elsewhere; an autobiographical feature was published in the February, 2011 issue of More Magazine.
 She is the author of several nonfiction books, including the biographical memoir Never In Doubt, and recipient of a California Senior Leaders award.

 Johns is currently working on new stories, including one recently published in The Tishman Review.
 Others are under consideration by a number of literary magazines.
-She is working to publish a group of stories (two can be viewed on this site under the Stories tab) in a themed collection.
+She is releasing “Marshallville Stories” in April 2022, a fictional themed collection.

 A native of Virginia who spent much of her adult life in Atlanta, Johns now lives in San Francisco where she is also active in interfaith and arts causes.
-She is the mother of three and grandmother of five, and lives in San Francisco with her husband, writer Bud Johns.
+She is the mother of three and grandmother of five.
+She was married to writer/editor Bud Johns from 1992 until his death in 2019.